Chinese people in Germany: Division and reunification of Germany

-In East Germany, there were slight less than 1,000 Chinese "contract workers" (Vertragsarbeiter) from the People's Republic in the late 1980s.
+In East Germany, there were slightly fewer than 1,000 Chinese "contract workers" (Vertragsarbeiter) from the People's Republic in the late 1980s.
 The SED leadership signalled its support to the CCP's handling of the Tiananmen massacre in the summer of 1989.
 In return, when increasing emigration deepened the GDR's socio-economic crisis in autumn 1989, the PRC Minister of Housing Lin Hanxiong offered "to provide the GDR with the number and qualification of workers as desired."
 As this proposal came only days before the collapse of the East German regime however, it was quickly made obsolete by the rapid political changes.

 Socioeconomics

 Employment

 Food service has remained a dominant means of making a livelihood in the Chinese community.
-For example, in Tilburg, the restaurant industry employs roughly 60% of the Chinese population.
 Even students in Germany who earned doctorates in the sciences have ended up starting restaurants or catering services, rather than engaging in any work related to their studies.

 In Berlin, many Chinese restaurants can be found in Walther Schreiber Platz, as well as along Albrechtstrasse and Grunewaldstrasse.
 The travel agency business is another one in which intra-ethnic networks have proven valuable; Chinese travel agencies in Germany sell primarily to other Chinese making return trips to their country of origin.
 Estimates of the number of Chinese travel agencies in Germany range between thirty-five and a few hundred.
 In contrast, marine-based industries no longer employ a very large proportion of the Chinese community; by 1986, Chinese formed no more than 2%, or 110 individuals, of the foreign workforce on German vessels.